Darkade/Darkade.github.io/_posts/2021-02-13-zelda-dungeon.md

 If you'd liked this post and want to support me check out [Arcane Moon], a D&D adventure inspired by 90s Magical Girl anime, published at DMs Guild.
 Or download for free my Fiasco Classic Adventure [Busca Un Problema] at Itch.io!

 You can also read [The Dwendalian War Inciting Incident] the encounter that started the war in my Exandria campaign.
+And you should read the other part of this same article on [Advice to running a dungeon.][Running the dungeon]

 Finally you can follow me [@darkade]!
 Thanks for reading!
 <!--Custom CSS-->
 <style>
 .rooms {